 He has collaborated with such acclaimed artists as Gautier Capuçon, Tzimon Barto, Kolsimcha and the Swiss visual arts collective, Supermafia.

 Alexander also conducts evocative concert programs in his guest appearances, for example with the Orchestra del Maggio Musicale Fiorentino, the Orchestra Filarmonica di Torino and the Orchestra Sinfonica Siciliana, with a multifaceted repertoire which spans from Bach to Sciarrino.
 He maintains close musical relationships with the Orchestra Sinfonica Abruzzese and the Zuglói Filharmónia Budapest.

-He completed his studies in church music and orchestral conducting at the Saarland University of Music under the instruction of Leo Krämer and Max Pommer.
-Master classes led him to Neeme Järvi, Gennady Rozhdestvensky, Frieder Bernius and Stefan Parkman, and positions as assistant conductor for John Nelson and Donald Runnicles.
+Alexander studied church music and orchestral conducting under the tutelage of Leo Krämer and Max Pommer at the Hochschule für Musik Saar.
+He has participated in master classes with Neeme Järvi, Gennady Rozhdestvensky, Frieder Bernius and Stefan Parkman, and has assisted the conductors John Nelson and Donald Runnicles.
 In 2003, he won the Tokyo International Music Competition for Conducting.

 Along with his activities with professional orchestras and choruses, Alexander is Principal Guest Conductor for the Saar State Youth Orchestra, is passionately committed to musical education, teaches privately, and regularly performs as organist and chamber musician.